ConvertAPI/docs/conversion-chaining.md

     ]
 }
 ```
-Now we can get all result files from above response and send them to ZIP using example below.
+Now we can get all result files from the above response and send them to a ZIP endpoint using the example below.
 ### ZIP all JPG files - chain #2
 ```
 [POST]